Dr. Phonexay Simon Interview on "The Day with Trae" Transcript from Video Interview Below, (my…

 Here are some breakdowns of the nutritional benefits of the foods in this recipe:

 There are thousands of types of pears across the world.
-In fact, the original Chinese Medicine recipe uses Asian pears which have a crispier juicy texture than the pears we see in America.
+In fact, the original Chinese Medicine recipe uses Asian pears which have a crispier juicier texture than the pears we see in America.
 Consequently, Asian pears are considered the top food therapy for the Lung organ and meridian.
 Common pears that we see in our grocery stores are Anjou, Bosc, Bartlett, Comice, Seckel, and nowadays, the Asian pear.

 In Western nutrition, Pears are significant sources of fiber, vitamin C, vitamin K, potassium1.
 They contain smaller amounts of calcium, iron, magnesium, riboflavin, vitamin B-6, folate, and copper.
 Most pears, but especially red-skinned pears contain ample amounts of flavonols, anthocyanins, and carotenoids.